maxhcohen/ControlBarrierFunctions.jl/README.md

 where `h(x)` is a function defining the safe set `C  ` as `C = {x ∈ ℝⁿ | h(x) ≥ 0}` and `α` is an extended class K function that specifies how quickly the system may approach the boundary of the safe set.
 The `Policy` type makes heavy use of multiple dispatch.
 For example, the commands

     k = CLFQP(Σ, CLF)
-    k = CLFQP(Σ, CLF, U)
+    k = CLFQP(Σ, CLF, A, b)

-construct a `Policy` represented as a CLF quadratic program without any control constraints and with control constraints specified by `U`, respectively.
+construct a `Policy` represented as a CLF quadratic program without any control constraints and with control constraints specified by `Au <= b`, respectively.
 Similarly, the following commands

     k = CBFQP(Σ, CBF)
     k = CBFQP(Σ, CBF, CLF)